joy-arz/Council-Agent---API/README.md

 A high-performance, multi-agent AI engineering system built with Rust.
 Enclave orchestrates AI agents (MiniMax by default, or CLI agents like `gemini`/`qwen`) to collaborate as active engineering partners, using tools to read files, run commands, and modify the codebase until tasks are complete.

-> **note:** This project is inspired by pewdiepie's local council AI, and even though this may not be as good as his, it aims to provide a powerful local multi-agent experience.
+> **Note:** This project is inspired by pewdiepie's local council AI, and even though this may not be as good as his, it aims to provide a powerful local multi-agent experience.

 > **⚠️ Demo Notice:** This project is still a work in progress/demo.
 Some features may not work as intended or might be incomplete.
 If you encounter any issues or have suggestions, please reach out!